ucsd-ets/spark-notebook/README.md

 ```

 ## k8s development: Set up a Spark Cluster
+*We want to set up a Spark Cluster with 1 master pod and 2 worker pods*
 - ### Build pods
 ```bash
 # clone this repo into its-dsmlpdev-master2:/home/<username>